Your guide to proposals to regulate short-term lets and holiday rentals

 In Scotland, legislation has already been passed to allow "control areas" to be set up in regions where, as Social justice secretary Shona Robison explains, holiday lets are making it "harder for people to find homes to live in."

-The next step, if approved, will require all local authorities to establish a short-term lets licensing scheme by October 2022.
-Anyone operating a holiday or short-term let will then have until 1 April 2023 to apply for a licence, and all short-term let properties in Scotland will need to be licensed by 1 July 2024.
-Final guidance on this licensing scheme will be published in early 2022.
+All local authorities need to have a short-term lets licensing scheme in place since October 2022.
+Anyone operating an existing holiday or short-term let will then have until 1 October 2023 to apply for a licence.